top of page

 • Also presented at Pitt SCIENCE 2016, Pitt BMES Undergraduate Lab Fair 2016, Pitt BioE Day 2017

 • A. Smoulder, A. Castleton, T.J.
 Keane, L.J.
 White, L. Zhang, S.F.
 Badylak, “The effects of terminal sterilization on the mechanical and biologic properties of extracellular matrix hydrogels.”
 Annual Biomedical Engineering Society Meeting.
 Oct.
 2015.
-(Platform)
+(Podium)

 bottom of page